cbuenrostrovalverde/cbuenrostrovalverde/README.md

 ## Education

+- Master in Data Analytics and AI (2024) 👨🏼‍💻 📊 📈
-- Master in Business Management (AMBA Accredited) 🎓
+- Master in Business Management (AMBA Accredited) (2019) 🎓
-- Graduated in Management and Marketing 🌐
+- Graduated in Business Management and Marketing (2013 - 2018) 🌐

 ## Skills